 Silver Cross prams are a favorite of the upper class.
 A famous photo of Diana, Princess of Wales as a child shows a similar pram.

-The Queen will arrive to the church by car.
-After the service they will have tea with their guests at Sandringham.
+The Queen arrived at the church by car.
+After the service, tea will be served to their guests at Sandringham.
 A christening cake will be served.
 The cake is a tier taken from the Cambridge’s wedding cake.

 The service in Norfolk England is set to begin today at 11:30 a.m.
 ET.